SamSamhuns/fast_person_segmentation/python/README.md

 1.  **PortraitNet: Real-time portrait segmentation network for mobile device**
 2.  **Real-time Hair Segmentation and Recoloring on Mobile GPUs**

 **Boundary Loss**: In order to improve the boundary accuracy and sharpness, we modify the last layer in the decoder module by adding a new convolution layer in parallel to generate a **boundary detection map**.
-We generate the boundary ground truth from manual labeled mask using traditional edge detection algorithm like **canny** or sobel, on-the-fly.
+We generate the boundary ground truth from manual labeled mask using traditional edge detection algorithm like **canny** or Sobel, on-the-fly.
 Also, we need to use **focal loss** instead of BCE, for training the network with boundary masks.
 Finally, we can remove this additional convolution layer for edges and export the model for inference.

-**Consistency Constraint Loss**: A novel method to generate soft labels using the tiny network itself with data augmentation, where we use **KL divergence** between the heatmap outputs of the original image and texture enhanced image, for training the model.
+**Consistency Constraint Loss**: A novel method to generate soft labels using the tiny network itself with data augmentation, where we use **KL divergence** between the heat-map outputs of the original image and texture enhanced image, for training the model.
 It further improves the accuracy and **robustness** of the model under various **lighting** conditions.

 **Refined Decoder Module**: The decoder module consists of refined residual block with **depthwise convolution** and up-sampling blocks with transpose convolution.
-Even though  it includes the skip connections similar to unet architecture, they are **added** to the layers in decoder module channel-wise instead of usual concatenation.
+Even though  it includes the skip connections similar to UNET architecture, they are **added** to the layers in decoder module channel-wise instead of usual concatenation.
 Overall, this improves the execution **speed** of the model.

 **Temporal Consistency**: A video model should exhibit **temporal redundancy** across adjacent frames.
 Since the neighboring frames are similar, their corresponding segmentation masks should also be similar(ideally).
 Current methods that utilize LSTM, GRU(Deep) or Optical flow(Classic) to realize this are too computationally expensive for real-time applications on mobile phones.
 So, to leverage this temporal redundancy, we append the segmentation output of the **previous frame** as the **fourth channel(prior)** of the current input frame during inference.
 During training, we can apply techniques like **affine transformations, thin plate spline smoothing, motion blur** etc. on the annotated ground truth to use it as a previous-mask.
 Also, to make sure that the model robustly handles all the use cases, we must also train it using an **empty previous mask**.